CHICAGO

 4. Willis Tower Skydeck

-Once known as the Sears Tower, the Willis Tower Skydeck offers views that will make you question why you ever thought about conquering your fear of heights.
+The building most of us still know as the Sears Tower, the Willis Tower Skydeck offers views that will make you question why you ever thought about conquering your fear of heights.
 The real thrill is "The Ledge," a glass box that extends out 4.3 feet from the 103rd floor, giving you the sensation of floating above the city.
 It's a surreal experience, assuming you can manage not to look down too long or scream loud enough to shatter the glass.

 5. Navy Pier

-Sure, it’s a little touristy, but Navy Pier has its charms.
+Sure, it’s touristy, but Navy Pier has its charms.
 With a giant Ferris wheel, boat tours, and an endless supply of fried food, it’s like a carnival that got lost on its way to the Midwest and ended up on the shores of Lake Michigan.
 The Chicago Shakespeare Theater is here too, in case you need a little culture to balance out the funnel cakes.
 It’s the kind of place where you can spend the day pretending you’re on vacation, even if you’re only a few miles from home.